oneeve8/kobble-data/content/feamber.md

 I’ve been following my intuition.

-I had an obsession with puzzles for a while
+I had an obsession with puzzles for a while.
+I thought to myself: *why am I wasting my time doing this*?

 So I got a puzzle from a second hand shop, I had not done one in a while.